Identity elements

 Scope and content

 Annual group portraits of graduating classes.
 Many years have graduating classes in February and June.
-There are a small number of group portraits of Model School classes, as well.
+There are a small number of group portraits of Model School classes through 1912, as well.
+Additionally, there are a handful of faculty group portraits.

 System of arrangement